- Brand name

 Things you must not do

-- stop using MAXIDEX without first asking your doctor
+Do not stop using Maxidex without first asking your doctor.

-- use MAXIDEX to treat other complaints unless your doctor or pharmacist tells you to
+Do not use Maxidex to treat other complaints unless your doctor or pharmacist tells you to.

 Things to be careful of

 You should not drive or operate any machinery if Maxidex affects your vision (blurred vision).

 Ask your doctor or pharmacist if you are concerned about the length of time you have been using Maxidex.

 Tell your doctor as soon as possible if you do not feel well while using Maxidex.

 This medicine helps most people with treating eye inflammation but it may have unwanted effects in a few people.
 All medicines can have side effects.
 Sometimes they are serious, most of the time they are not.
 You may need medical treatment if you get some of the side effects.

 Tell your doctor or pharmacist if you notice any of the following and the worry you: